TheGoodlike13/sahyun_bot/README.md

 #### [customsforge]

+ApiKey = key used in login form of customsforge.com

+Username = username for an account in customsforge.com

+Password = password for an account in customsforge.com;
+it is possible this password will be sent over plaintext, so change your password to something completely random or anything else you wouldn't mind exposed

-ApiKey = key used in login form of customsforge.com BatchSize = amount of values returned per request; defaults to 100
+BatchSize = amount of values returned per request; defaults to 100

 #### [system]